 Each of the .config files in the /App_Config/Prefetch directory with a name that matches a database name controls the prefetch cache for that database.
-For example, the file /App_Config/Prefetch/Master.config controls the prefetch cache for the Master database.
-Sitecore merges the information in this file with that in /App_Config/Prefetch/Common.config, which specifies data to store in all database prefetch caches.
+For example, the file /App Config/Prefetch/Master.config controls the prefetch cache for the Master database.